 Partial lump sums work in a similar way to full lump sums.
 The difference is that whatever you don’t withdraw remains in your pension pot to be invested and can continue to rise or fall in value over time.

-• Like a full lump sum, partial lump sums will count towards your lifetime allowance, don’t offer the guarantee of a death benefit, and would affect how much you can continue to pay into a money purchase pension before you incur tax charges.
+- Like a full lump sum, partial lump sums will count towards your lump sum and death benefit allowance, don’t offer the guarantee of a death benefit, and would affect how much you can continue to pay into a money purchase pension before you incur tax charges.

 Small pots